Emma-Jean Thackray: Music career

 In 2016, Thackray self-released her debut EP Walrus.
 The same year, she was selected as a participant on the Red Bull Music Academy.
 She wrote and played all the music on Ley Lines (2018), which was released by Vinyl Factory, as well as recording, producing and mixing the release.
+She appeared on a 2018 Clash list of "women pushing UK jazz forward".

 The following year her collaboration with drummer Makaya McCraven, "Too Shy" / "Run Dem" was released on Chicago label International Anthem.
-In September 2019 she was asked by BBC Radio 1 to arrange a cover of Dua Lipa's New Rules with all sounds made by brass instruments and car horns, as a trailer for the Greg James Breakfast Show.
+In September 2019, she was asked by BBC Radio 1 to arrange a cover of Dua Lipa's New Rules with all sounds made by brass instruments and car horns, as a trailer for the Greg James Breakfast Show.

 In 2020, Thackray started self-releasing her own music under the label name Movementt, in collaboration with Warp Records.
 The label's first release was her solo EP Rain Dance, followed by reissues of her 2016 EP Walrus and 2018 EP Ley Lines.
 Also in 2020, Thackray released an EP, Um Yang, with Night Dreamer Records.

-In June 2021 Thackray made her first appearance on Jools Holland's BBC Two show Later...
-With Jools Holland performing "Say Something".
+In June 2021, Thackray made her first appearance on Jools Holland's BBC Two show Later... with Jools Holland performing "Say Something".
 Later the same year she was signed by Warner Chappell Music.

 In July 2021, Thackray self-released Yellow, her debut album.
 The album reached No. 1 in the UK Jazz Albums Chart, and No. 3 in the UK Independent Albums Chart.
 Four-track improvised EP Talking Therapy by Talking Therapy Ensemble was released on Movementt in February 2022.
 The ensemble recorded at Abbey Road Studios as part of Abbey Road Amplify x Pitchfork London Sessions.
 In 2022, Thackray scored the soundtrack to a short film, Erax, for Netflix, directed by Hebru Brantley.
 In 2025, she released second album Weirdo, which she self-produced, self-performed and self-mixed.